Demand Generation Strategy: The Complete B2B Playbook [2026]

 - Hiring too junior too early.
 A junior content writer cannot build a demand gen strategy.
 Your first marketing hire should be someone who can think strategically and execute tactically.

 - Separating demand gen and content.
-When content reports to a different function than demand gen, you get content that is not aligned with pipeline goals.
-Content is the fuel for demand gen. It must be integrated.
+When content reports to a different function, you get content that is not aligned with pipeline goals.

 - Ignoring sales alignment.
 Demand gen does not end when a lead hits the CRM.
-Weekly syncs between marketing and sales on lead quality, pipeline health, and feedback loops are non-negotiable.
+Weekly syncs between marketing and sales on lead quality and pipeline health are non-negotiable.

 Budget Allocation